sorbet/sorbet/website/docs/tenum.md

 end
 ```

-A particularly common case to convert an enum to a String.
+A particularly common case is to convert an enum to a String.
 Because this is so
-common, this conversion has been built in (it still must be explicitly called):
+common, this conversion method is built in:

 ```ruby
 Suit::Spades.serialize # => 'spades'